farvour/valheim-dedicated-server/README.md

 [entrypoint.sh](./scripts/entrypoint.sh) script will take care of ensuring proper ownership of the data files.

-# Running the Dedicated Server
+# Running the dedicated server
 The first thing you should do is ensure the environment is customized to your needs to do things like set the world name, world seed, password and other options.

-## Configuring Environment and Settings
+## Configuring environment and settings

 ```bash
 export VALHEIM_SERVER_NAME="Valheim"